hknutzen/Netspoc/go/pkg/transposeservice/transpose-service.1.md

 This program reads a Netspoc configuration and one or more SERVICE name(s).
 It transposes the specified services in each file by switching the `user` keyword between `src` and `dst` attributes in service rules.
-The functionality of the service is not changed - only the direction is reversed.
+The functionality of the service is not changed - the traffic flow remains the same, only the perspective (which side is considered the `user`) is reversed.

-For example, if a service has `user = src` and allows traffic from network A to network B, after transposition it will have `user = dst` and allow the same traffic, but now specified as traffic to network A from network B.
+For example, if a service has `user = src` and allows traffic from network A to network B, after transposition it will have `user = dst` and still allow the same traffic from network A to network B, but now the destination (network B) is considered the `user` instead of the source.

 Changes are done in place, no backup files are created.
 But only changed files are touched.